thepanlab/medical-imaging-framework/scripts/training/ReadMe.md

 So you want to run the inner training loop, huh?
 That can be done in just ***one*** simple step:
 1. Run the command " *make training_inner_loop* " from the *scripts* folder.
+   * The program automatically uses the folder: " *scripts/training/training_config_files/* "
       * To use a particular json file, run: " *make training_inner_loop args='--file ./path/to/file.json'* "
       * To use a particular folder that contains one or more json files, run: " *make training_inner_loop args='--folder ./path/to/folder/'* "
-   * Else, the program automatically uses the folder: " *./scripts/training/training_config_files/* "
+   * All of the input file paths should be within the context of the *scripts* folder.
+For example: "*./training/custom_path/example.json*"

 <br> <hr>